Apple Health for Workers with Disabilities

 - It is critical to compare the options and determine which program costs less when an individual meets the requirements for more than one program.

 - Since HWD requires a monthly premium payment, the program of choice for someone eligible for both HWD and another CN program is the one that costs less.
 Compare HWD to the following programs to determine the most advantageous to the individual:

-- The Apple Health for Kids program
+- Apple Health for Pregnant Women

 - The CN disability program (S02) for a disabled adult child (DAC)

 - CN programs (L22 or G03) depending upon financial and functional requirements and place of residence

 - People who are eligible for both HWD and MN may prefer to receive Medicaid under the MN program.
 They do not have to enroll in HWD; enrollment is their choice.
 The HWD Award Letter provides people eligible for both with a comparison of their spenddown amount.